postgrespro/pg_probackup/Documentation.md

 Alias for `--compress-algorithm=zlib` and `--compress-level=1`.

 ##### Archiving Options
-These options can be used with [archive-push](#archive-push) and [archive-get](#archive-get) commands.
+These options can be used with [archive-push](#archive-push) and [archive-get](#archive-get) commands in [archive_command](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-ARCHIVE-COMMAND) and [restore_command](https://www.postgresql.org/docs/current/archive-recovery-settings.html#RESTORE-COMMAND) settings.

     --wal-file-path=wal_file_path %p
-Provides the path to the WAL file in `archive_command` and `restore_command` used by pg_probackup.
+Provides the path to the WAL file in `archive_command` and `restore_command`.
 The %p variable is required for correct processing.

     --wal-file-name=wal_file_name %f
-Provides the name of the WAL file in `archive_command` and `restore_command` used by pg_probackup.
+Provides the name of the WAL file in `archive_command` and `restore_command`.
 The %f variable is required for correct processing.

     --overwrite
 Overwrites archived WAL file.
 Use this option together with the archive-push command if the specified subdirectory of the backup catalog already contains this WAL file and it needs to be replaced with its newer copy.
 Otherwise, archive-push reports that a WAL segment already exists, and aborts the operation.
 If the file to replace has not changed, archive-push skips this file regardless of the `--overwrite` option.